apiaryio/api-blueprint/API Blueprint Specification.md

 ### 4.3.1 Resource Section
 **Optional**.
 Definition of exactly **one** API [**resource**](http://www.w3.org/TR/di-gloss/#def-resource) specified by its *URI* **OR** a **set of resources** (a resource template) matching its *URI template*.

-Your Blueprint document can contain multiple sections for the same resource (or resource set), as long as their HTTP methods differ.
+An blueprint document can contain multiple sections for the same resource (or resource set), as long as their HTTP methods differ.
 However it is considered good practice to group multiple HTTP methods under one resource (resource set).

 This section is **recognized** by an [RFC 6570 URI template](http://tools.ietf.org/html/rfc6570) written in a Markdown header.
 Optionally the header can contain **one** leading [HTTP Request Method](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) in which case **the rest of this section** is considered to **represent the [Action Section](#ResourceActionSection).**